yesennes/Sunrise/README.md

 - GNU make
 - go tested with 1.13
-- ssh and scp for deploying
+- ssh and rsync for deploying
 - MQTT broker optionally for MQTT use.
 Tested with Mosquitto 1.5.7
 - go-delve/delve optionally for debuging